Lonewolf-Information-systems/dxbuild/README.md

 code [here](https://github.com/resin-io-projects/armv7hf-debian-qemu) and forked it to this and cleaned it up a bit and made it possible support all k8s architectures.

-I cleaned it up a bit and added some documentation and make it work (my qemu didn't have some options).

 This has been tested on Debian.
 You'll also need [qemu](https://wiki.debian.org/QemuUserEmulation) installed, but this boils down on apt-get installing some things.